rozensoftware/rozcsp/README.md

 ./rozcsp -i passtempl.txt -o pswds.txt
 ```

-*-i* - input file with basic passwords with words e.g.: my_secret_pass, pass12, winter, john, etc.
+*-i* - input file with basic passwords with words e.g.: my_secret_pass, pass12, winter, john, etc. Keep all words lower case.
+Try to have number of input words/passwords under a thousand because output file might be big.
+It shouldn't be a problem having even greater number of words but I didn't tested this too much.
+It is recommended to be cautious in this.

 *-o* - output file in which generated passwords based on the input content file will be saved.

-*-d* - flag, when specified will print some debug information as memory usage.
+*-d* - flag, when specified will print some debug information e.g. memory usage.

 ## Example